MissBuffy69/kotlin/docs/fir/inference.md

 ### Expected output

 - For all calls in the call-tree, for each type parameter, there should be a type argument chosen.
-- For all lambdas, all parameter/return types should be computed.
+- For all lambdas, all receiver/parameter/return types should be computed.

+**TODO:** Cover how we infer the function kind of lambda (regular/suspend/compose).

 ```kotlin
 fun main() {